sveltia/sveltia-cms/README.md

 ### Better fields/widgets

 - Required fields, not optional fields, are clearly marked for efficient data entry.
+- Leading and trailing spaces in text-type field values are automatically removed when you save the entry[^37].
 - You can revert changes to all fields or a specific field.
 - You can hide the preview of a specific field with `preview: false`.
 - The String widget supports the `type` property that accepts `url` or `email` as a value, which will validate the value as a URL or email.